informagi/caos-19/README.md

 Experimenting with using search task context to improve search results in the TREC COVIDsearch track.
 Dataset is CORD-19: a collection of research papers about the virus.
 See the run descriptions below.
 The code is slightly messy.

 ## What's here
-readtrec.py - the file that makes the doc2vec run (Chris has code for the others)
+readtrec.py - the file that makes the doc2vec run
-classifydocs.py - the document classifying
+covid_search_task_expansion.py - file for creating runs using expanded queries using search tasks classifydocs.py - the document classifying
 constants.py - fulltext searchtask (i.e. Kaggle task) descriptions